 Rebecca Malone

-Rebecca is recognised as a "Rising Star" by the Legal 500
+Rebecca is recognised as a "Leading Associate" and "one to watch" by the Legal 500

-I enjoy supporting clients to take advantage of the opportunities arising from digital transformation within retail, such as the shift from bricks and mortar retail to 'e-tail' and the rise of direct-to-consumer distribution channels.
+I enjoy supporting clients in leveraging the opportunities arising from digital transformation in consumer-facing product categories, such as the shift from bricks-and-mortar retail to 'e-tail' and the rise of direct-to-consumer and online marketplace distribution channels.

-I have a keen interest in decarbonisation and support clients with ensuring that collaborations and projects with environmental objectives – such as to meet minimum low-carbon targets or to develop low-carbon technologies – are compliant with competition law.
+I have a keen interest in decarbonisation and assist clients with collaborations and projects aimed at achieving environmental objectives, such as meeting minimum low-carbon targets or developing low-carbon technologies, ensuring these initiatives comply with competition law.

 Manufacturers face new ecodesign and energy labelling regulations due to be introduced this summer